TDCole21/quiz_app/README.md

 The idea of this Quiz App is to be a 24/7 hosted application, that allows users to create quizzes and host them with their friends.

 ### Current Version <a name="current_features"></a>
-+ Users can create a personal profile
++ Users can create a personal profile featuring:
-    * Username
+    + Username
-* Password
+    + Password
-* Email Address
+    + Email Address
 + Admin users can create quizes and host them
 + Users can join live quizes hosted by an admin user
 + Users can view the results of a quiz